WeblateOrg/weblate/docs/admin/deployments.rst

 Email server setup
 ~~~~~~~~~~~~~~~~~~

-To make outgoing email work, you need to provide a mail server.
+To make outgoing e-mail work, you need to provide a mail server.

 .. seealso:: :ref:`out-mail`